OR WAIT 15 SECS

 Even the perception that physicians are stigmatizing patients for carrying the virus that causes AIDS can discourage these individuals from seeking proper medical care, according to a new UCLA study.

-The study, published in the August issue of the peer-reviewed journal AIDS Patient Care and STDs, found that up to one-fourth of patients surveyed in the
+The study, published in the August issue of the peer-reviewed journal AIDS Patient Care and STDs, found that up to one-fourth of patients surveyed in the Los Angeles area reported feeling stigmatized by their healthcare providers.
+This perception was also linked to low access to care among these patients, a large proportion of whom are low-income and minorities.

 Whether or not it is actual stigmatization is hard to measure, because its coming from the patients that we interviewed, said UCLA researcher Janni J. Kinsler, the studys project director and lead researcher.
 The point is that these people feel that way, and thats bad enough, because theyre less likely to seek the care they need.